Croxteth

 Croxteth is a suburb of Liverpool, Merseyside, England, and a Liverpool City Council Ward.
 Although housing in the area is predominantly modern, the suburb has some notable history.
 At the 2011 census it had a population of 14,561.
+It is also known by the colloquial nickname Crocky.

 Etymology

 The name Croxteth appears to be of Old Norse origin.
 The name appears to mean "Croc's landing place" or "river-bend landing place", derived from the elements Croc (personal name) or Old Norse krókr ("river-bend") + Norse stǫð ("landing-place, jetty").
 Or else, the second element may be staðr ("place").

 History

 The suburb is in the north of Liverpool and borders Norris Green, Gilmoss, Fazakerley and West Derby.
 The "Dog and Gun" public house (demolished in 2005) was a historic hostelry, likely associated with the hunt from Croxteth Hall.

 The first tranche of housing in Croxteth was built to rehouse families from the Scotland Road area of the city that was subject to mass demolition during the construction of the second Mersey Tunnel.
-Within the past twenty years very large areas of Croxteth Park and a City Council playing field have been sold for housing development to create a huge housing estate, noted for its lack of local amenities.

 From the A580 road (the Liverpool-East Lancashire Road, abbreviated to and known commonly as East Lancs Road) passing Malpas Road to St. Swithens including the much talked about haunting of Gillmoss School.
 Croxteth was one of the first "suburbs of Liverpool".